DataStrategist/linuxRstuff/README.md

 `40 * * * * Rscript "path/file.R" >> /home/YourLinuxUsername/NewLogger.log 2>&1`

 This way you'll have a log file that outputs the contents of each run.

+## Locale stuff:
+`sudo locale-gen en_US` Set a locale.
+Sometimes for some reason this needs to be manually edited in a few other places... for example: `sudo nano /etc/default/locale` and `sudo nano /etc/environment`, and then finally, you have the big one `sudo dpkg-reconfigure locales`.

+After you're done, you need to `sudo reboot`.
+Then you can check your new stuff using `locale` or `env`.